mattdistefano/accessibility-training/readme.md

 #### Identifying errors

 Invalid form fields should have the `aria-invalid` attribute set to `true` *after the field has been interacted with or the form has been submitted*.

-If submission fails on either client- or server-side validation, either a list of errors should be presented and focused, or focus should be shifted to the first invalid field in the form.
 A description of the error or how to fix it (if known) should either be contained within the field's label, or be associated with the input via its `aria-describedby` attribute.

+If submission fails on either client- or server-side validation, a list of errors should be presented and focused, or focus should be shifted to the first invalid field in the form.
+In both cases, AT will respond to the change in focus by announcing the newly-focused element, thereby informing the user of the error state.
+And in the latter case, by focusing the first form field, we save the user the trouble of having to find the errored field within the form.

 ```html
 <!-- before submission -->